squgeim/yt-ad-autoskipper/README.md

 ---

-If you this this extension has made your YouTube experience better, care to buy me a coffee?
+If you think this extension has made your YouTube experience better, would you care to buy me a cup of coffee?
 [You can donate whatever you want.](https://paypal.me/squgeim)